mansijmaharzn/cpp-lab/README.md

 git pull
 ```

-> Fork and send PR to contribute 🤪
+> Send a PR to contribute 🤪